 The most rewarding part of becoming an NP is that they are licensed and qualified to make their own decisions on a course of treatment for patients.
 While they may work in a team with doctors, they can use their own judgment in determining a diagnosis, and many doctors rely heavily on their expertise to help offset the workload, or just as another opinion.
 The practice scope of a nurse practitioner varies.

-For a qualified nurse practitioner, jobs are in abundance with a very low unemployment rate. they can also choose which area of healthcare they would like to focus on, as there is a shortage of NPs in hospitals, private practices, clinics, and adult care centres.
+For a qualified nurse practitioner in Ireland, jobs are in abundance with a very low unemployment rate.
+They can also choose which area of healthcare they would like to focus on, as there is a shortage of NPs in hospitals, private practices, clinics, and adult care centres.
 Even childcare facilities and schools require a licensed professional to treat minor injuries and dispense medications.
 So the field is wide open for these professionals, and they can find a rewarding career wherever they choose to go.
 Have a look on the Advanced Practice Nursing Standards and Requirements.